9 May 2013

 Please check your contact details and update them if necessary in order to receive regular reminders from the Board and AHPRA.
 Set your email account to receive communications from AHPRA and the Board to avoid misdirection to a ‘junk email’ box or account.

 If you have not yet provided your email address to AHPRA or the Board, please do so as a matter of urgency.

-To update your contact details, go online at www.ahpra.gov.au, click ‘online services’, use your unique contact number (User ID) and follow the prompts.
+To update your contact details, go to the AHPRA website, click ‘online services’, use your unique contact number (User ID) and follow the prompts.
 Your User ID is not your registration number.
 If you do not have a User ID complete an online enquiry form, selecting ‘User ID’ as the category of enquiry, or call 1300 419 495.

 back to top

 - Visit our website for information on the National Scheme and for the mandatory registration standards, codes, guidelines, policies and fact sheets.